strimzi/proposals/056-zk-kraft-migration.md

 # inter.broker.protocol.version=3.5
 ```

-Finally, the operator rolls the brokers and wait for them to be ready again.
+The operator rolls the brokers and wait for them to be ready again.
 They are now connected to the KRaft controllers quorum only and not to the ZooKeeper ensemble anymore.
-The FSM moves to the `WaitControllersOutMigration` state.

-This state is the last opportunity for the user to rollback the migration process by applying the `strimzi.io/kraft-migration: zk` on the `KafkaNodePool` resource running the current ZooKeeper based brokers.
-In this case, the operator configures the brokers with no ZooKeeper migration flag, and no KRaft controllers quorum connection information.
-Finally, the operator rolls the brokers and wait for them to be ready again.
-The FSM moves back to the `WaitBrokersInMigration`, so actually at the end of the Phase 1.

-#### Phase 4: Finalizing the migration

-In the `WaitControllersOutMigration` state, the operator expects the user to disable the ZooKeeper migration on the controllers pool.
-The user applies the `strimzi.io/kraft-migration: kraft` annotation on the `KafkaNodePool` resource running the KRaft controllers.
-The operator updates the controllers' configuration by removing the ZooKeeper migration flag and connection to the ZooKeeper ensemble.
+When brokers are rolled and ready again, the operator updates the controllers' configuration by removing the ZooKeeper migration flag and connection to the ZooKeeper ensemble.

 ```shell
 # Disable the migration